- The type of personal data we may collect from you

 Transfer of your data

 We may share your data with other members of the Propel Finance Group.
 Information may be disclosed to third parties that help maintain, service or process the customer transactions or accounts and products and services including companies that perform administrative, accounting, audit, funding and brokerage services to us.
 Further, if we place your business with another finance provider we will pass your details to them.
-We may therefore share or store your information with our funders and any person to whom we intend to assign our rights under your Agreement, and they may use your information or make further searches as they may require, in the same manner as set out above.
-A list of our Third Party Funders and their respective Data Privacy Policies can be obtained in electronic format using this link “Third Party Funders”.
+We may therefore share or store your information (including the results of our credit search) with our funders and any person to whom we intend to assign our rights under your agreement.
+These third parties may wish to conduct their own credit search using your personal data in order to secure funding for you/your business, and if you agree to enter into a finance agreement with us, you will be agreeing that our funders can use your data in this way.
+A list of our Third-Party Funders and their respective Data Privacy Policies can be obtained in electronic format using this link “Third Party Funders”.
 You may also ask us to provide a copy by email on request.
-Your personal information may also be passed to certain third parties who administer or process the information on our behalf.
+Your personal information may also be passed to certain third parties who administer or process the information on our behalf such as arrears agents acting for Propel or asset inspection agents appointed by us as appropriate.

 Otherwise, we will not pass your details to anyone outside of the Propel Finance Group, except: